 But you no longer can build a business through just one marketing channel.
-Good channels now get saturated extremely fast.
+Good channels get saturated extremely fast.
 (Take a look at Facebook organic reach if you need a reminder…)

 Even if they work and cause explosive growth, it will only last for a short while before your competitors jump on board and make it harder.

-The problem with marketing as it exists today is that 95% of your visitors will never convert into a customer.
-And that’s if you are lucky.
+The problem with marketing as it exists today is that 95 percent of your visitors will never convert into a customer.
+That’s if you are lucky.

-Chances are you are more likely looking at 97% plus of your visitors never converting.
+Chances are you are more likely looking at 97 percent or more of site visitors leaving without converting.

 The big reason isn’t that your marketing sucks or that all of those visitors are junk and unqualified.